microsoft/pxt-calliope/docs/projects/light-monster/connect.md

 ## ~avatar avatar

-Remote control your monster with another @boardname@
+Remote control your monster with another @boardname@.

 ## ~